ggreig/LongRunningTest/README.md

-Then I focussed on the Worker Service thinking I could set it up initially as a project dependency using DI in the API project, then separate it out; I started with the template Worker Service and got it running in Docker, then through DI from the API project.
+Then I focussed on the Worker Service thinking I could set it up initially as a project dependency using DI in the API project, then separate it out; I started with the template Worker Service and got it running in Docker, then through DI from the API project (later removing the Docker support).

 Having done that I tried to work out solutions from examples in Microsoft documentation (scoped services, queue services).
 I think that was my biggest mistake; I expect the sensible